Answering Technical Interview Questions

 Make sure your foundation is steady

 Go back to the basics.
-Taking a couple of hours to go over your foundational knowledge will help you feel more confident going into the interview.
+Most technical questions will require you to build off of the basic groundwork of your knowledge, so it's important that these concepts are fresh in your mind.
+Taking a couple of hours to go over your foundational knowledge will also help you feel more confident going into the interview.

 Do your research